-- If a review violates our guidelines but it can be brought into line - e.g. if it contains offensive words that can be removed - it will be temporarily hidden until the review's author makes the appropriate changes.
-If they don't, the review will stay offline indefinitely.
+- If the review does violate our guidelines and it can be brought into line (e.g. if it includes personal information that can be removed), we'll ask the review's author to make the appropriate changes.
+If they don't, the review will be removed.

-- If a review violates our guidelines and it can’t be brought into line - e.g. if it's found to be fake - it will be removed.
+- If the review does violate our guidelines and it can’t be brought into line (e.g. if the reviewer wasn’t eligible to write the review), it will be removed.

-Note: If you notice any suspicious activities or have information about misuse or abuse of Trustpilot's community, you can use our whistleblower function to contact our Compliance Team directly — just send an email to firstname.lastname@example.org.
+Note: If you notice any suspicious activities or have information about misuse or abuse of Trustpilot's community, please use our whistleblower function.
 We'll investigate the allegations and the evidence, and take appropriate steps to address any problems.